 Organisations face real challenges in tackling a range of bad behaviours on their platforms to meet the high standards that consumers expect, and to maintain trust.

 Astroturfing is the colloquial name given to the practice of promoting positive support or opinion for a product or service on forums, blogs or reviews.
 Marketers attempt to influence star ratings for a product or service by posting fake, inflationary reviews or paying users to do so for them.
 This could equally be done with the intent to attack a rival company rather than promote their own.
-The person posting the fake reviews could be incentivised to do so by getting the product for free or earning a gift, such as a holiday.
+A person posting fake reviews could be incentivised to do so by getting the product for free or in exchange for a gift, such as a holiday.

 Too good to be true

 Online reviews are often the first impression a business makes.
-On average, prospective customers read 10 online reviews before they trust a local business.
+On average, prospective customers read 10 reviews before they trust a local business.
 Isn’t it important to be aware of the online conversation around your business?
-If fake reviews, either overly positive (unconvincingly written) or distinctly negative (damaging to the business) are found, this can have a serious impact on trust in and accordingly the longevity of the business.
+If fake reviews, either overly positive (unconvincingly written) or distinctly negative (damaging to the business) are read, this can have a serious impact on trust in and, as a result, the longevity of the business.

 Spot the fakery